 - Participation stipend for creating a full lesson plan

 - Pedagogical support

-Typically, the seminars are held in June.
-Advertising for a program usually begins in the winter/spring and teachers who are interested in participating must complete an application.
-The application window for the 2022 seminar is now open.
+Typically, the seminars are held in June or July Advertising for a program usually begins in the winter/spring and teachers who are interested in participating must complete an application.
+The application window for the 2023 seminar (July 17 – 21, 2023) is still open.
 Please check back later for information on future seminars.
 However, the Area Studies Centers frequently hold K12 teacher training events.
 You can find information about the Area Studies Centers and their programs via our Regions page.

 Please visit the Seminars page for information on current, future, and past seminars.

 Lastly, we have compiled extensive lists of resources, resource guides, and lesson plans on our Teacher Resources page.